 GMS Membership Management

 GMS is a Group Management System for both authorisation to CERN systems and mailing lists.
+For information on the treatment of membership during the Egroups to GMS migration please see the dedicated documentation on migration.

 Who can be a member of a GMS Group?